I’ll try and keep this short as we’re on the cusp of a New Year and there’s plenty of bubbles, laughter, dancing and misbehaving to be had.

 Let’s be our own best friend.

 Christ, let’s date ourselves!
 Take ourselves out for walks, to the movies, to dinner…

 Let’s take the time to look after ourselves as much as we look after everyone else.

 Let’s give the pep talks that we give to our nearest and dearest to ourselves every time life gets a little too hard next year.

 Let’s try and I mean god damn try to burst with pride and celebrate even the little-wins.
 And every now and then let’s stop and reflect on just how far we’ve come or what we’ve overcome; especially if you’re doing it on your own.

 What’s a Kween without her King you ask?
 Well, historically speaking, more powerful.
 But that power can only come from within my friend.
 You can’t buy it, you can’t eat it, you can’t drink it, you can’t smoke it, you can’t force it.
 You need to have a quiet word with you body and mind, and remind it that it is enough.
 Because, you are enough.

-Good luck in 2018, my Kweens.
+Good luck next year, my Kweens.
 May we learn to appreciate every flaw, crease, nook and cranny in our life, personality and body; from the top of our crown-wearing head, right down to our fat baby toe.

 Be brave.
 Be bold.
 Be you.

 Introducing Carmela Contarino, the #PowerKween behind ‘So The Fairy Tales Lied…’ 👸🏻♥️✨